 The method Alooma uses to move large volumes of data from different sources in real time is stream processing.
 This means that each datapoint is streamed, or processed as it arrives, independently from other data points.
 This allows a user to view a continuously updated state of a system and its data, rather than periodical snapshots that would have been produced by a batch processing method.

-Stream processing is super complex to achieve and is the reason why real-time data pipelines are difficult to build.
+Stream processing is super complex to achieve and is the reason why a real-time ETL tool is difficult to build.
 Under the hood, the key to achieving high throughput streaming is a distributed system, which splits data up into smaller pieces to be processed across multiple servers in parallel.

 Alooma’s stream processing technology is built using a combination of open-source technologies: Apache Kafka, Apache Storm, Redis and more.
 Apache Kafka is a distributed and robust queue that can handle large volumes of data and enables messages to pass from one end point to another.
 Apache Storm is a distributed real-time processing platform that allows for scalable manipulations on real-time data.
 Storm, along with its Trident extension, enables Alooma to guarantee that every event will be processed 'at least once', by tracking and retransmitting failed events, and at 'most once' by overwriting already processed events (aka idempotency).
 Together, 'exactly once processing' is achieved for minimal data loss and corruption.